Alexa Bliss: SmackDown Women's Champion (2016–2017)

 On July 19, Bliss was drafted to the SmackDown brand as part of the 2016 WWE draft.
-She made her main roster debut on July 26 episode of SmackDown Live in a segment involving the brand's women's division.
-Bliss achieved her first victory on the main roster by defeating Becky Lynch on August 9 episode of SmackDown Live.
+She made her main roster debut on the July 26 episode of SmackDown in a segment involving the brand's women's division.
+Bliss achieved her first victory on the main roster by defeating Becky Lynch on the August 9 episode of SmackDown.
 On August 21 at SummerSlam, she teamed with Natalya and Nikki Bella in a winning effort against Lynch, Carmella and Naomi.
 On September 11 at Backlash, Bliss competed in a six-pack elimination challenge to determine the inaugural SmackDown Women's Champion, in which she was unsuccessful and was won by Becky Lynch.

-On September 13 episode of SmackDown Live, Bliss won a fatal five-way match to earn a title match against Lynch at No Mercy on October 9.
-However, due to Lynch suffering a legitimate injury, the match was rescheduled for the November 8 episode of SmackDown, where Lynch successfully defended the title against Bliss.
+On the September 13 episode of SmackDown, Bliss won a fatal five-way match to earn a title match against Lynch at No Mercy on October 9.
+However, due to Lynch suffering a legit injury, the match was rescheduled for the November 8 episode of SmackDown, where Lynch successfully defended the title against Bliss.
 Bliss participated in the Raw vs. SmackDown Women's elimination tag team match at Survivor Series on November 20, where her team lost the match.
 On December 4 at TLC: Tables, Ladders & Chairs, Bliss defeated Lynch in a tables match to become the new SmackDown Women's Champion.

-On January 17, 2017, episode of SmackDown Live, Bliss successfully defended her title against Lynch in a steel cage match following an interference by the returning Mickie James, who aligned herself with Bliss.
+On the January 17, 2017, episode of SmackDown, Bliss successfully defended her title against Lynch in a steel cage match following an interference by the returning Mickie James, who aligned herself with Bliss.
 On February 12, Bliss dropped the title to Naomi at Elimination Chamber.
-On February 21 episode of SmackDown Live, Bliss defeated Lynch to capture the title for the second time after Naomi was forced to vacate the title due to injury, becoming the first two-time SmackDown Women's Champion.
-Bliss' partnership with Mickie James dissolved shortly after and the two would face off in a match on SmackDown Live, with James defeating Bliss.
+On the February 21 episode of SmackDown, Bliss defeated Lynch to capture the title for the second time after Naomi was forced to vacate the title due to injury, becoming the first two-time SmackDown Women's Champion.
+Bliss's partnership with Mickie James dissolved shortly after and the two would face off in a match on SmackDown, with James defeating Bliss.
 On April 2, Bliss lost the title to Naomi in a six-pack challenge also involving Carmella, James, Lynch and Natalya at WrestleMania 33.
-Bliss and Naomi faced off in a rematch on April 4 episode of SmackDown Live, where Bliss was once again defeated.
+Bliss and Naomi faced off in a rematch on the April 4 episode of SmackDown, where Bliss was once again defeated.